onomondo/automatic-imei-lock-service/readme.md

 This is example code of how to create a webhooks service that automatically will set the IMEI lock the first time a SIM comes online.

+It is used in the Onomondo course [Lock SIM to the first device (IMEI) that used it](https://help.onomondo.com/en/course-lock-sim-to-the-first-imei-that-used-it).

 ## Deploy to Heroku

 You can easily deploy to Heroku by clicking here